csivitu/ctf-challenges/linux/find3/README.md

 Reach the final flag, so don't blow your horns too fast : enter the challenge through ~hosted-site~ at port XXXX

-## What is it :
--  A course of 2 challenges using the linux command line tools

 ## Exploit :
 - ssh ~hosted-site~ -p XXXX
 Sentences can play games, so do their lengths, look carefully for your flag or make amends!